 Wearing a wig cap will help by absorbing moisture, sweat, and oils which will keep the wig cleaner for longer.
 That way, you can just wash the wig cap instead of washing the wig.

 You could also buy some accessory hair, such as bangs, halos, or ponytails.
 On more casual days, you can wear one of these hairpieces instead of your wig to save your wig the wear.

 Cardani Human Hair Bangs - $24.95

 Unfortunately, even with immaculate wig care, time and wear will still take their toll.
-Here are some ways you can revamp your wig once it isn't looking as lovely as you would like.
+Here are some ways you can restore your wig once it isn't looking as lovely as you would like.

 Restoring Your Synthetic Wig

 First, give it a wash.
 Just like real hair, washing your wig can restore some of its liveliness.

 Then, use conditioning spray.
 Maybe a lot of conditioning spray.
 This is a quick, easy way to moisturize the fibers and reduce frizziness.
 Simply spray the conditioner onto the fiber, holding it about a foot away from the wig.
 Do not spray conditioner on or near the wig cap, as this can make the hair come loose.
 Then comb through the wig gently with your fingers to disperse the product and remove any tangles.
 Repeat as needed.